SidonTheTroll/cave-of-ordeals/Biology/QnA/1-sexual-reproduction-in-flowering-plants.md

 #### Q6/ Explain contrivances (devices) to ensure self-pollination in flowers.
 #### Q7 Explain contrivances (devices) to ensure cross-pollination in flowers.
 #### Q8/ What do you understand by pollen-pistil interaction?
 Mention its applications.

+# 16/05/24

+#### 1. Endosperm development proceeds embryo development.
+Why?
+#### 2. Explain the development of free nuclear endosperm or Explain the development of endosperm in coconut.
+#### 3. What do you understand by albuminous and non-albuminous or ex-albuminous seed?
+Give examples.
+#### 4. With the help of labeled diagram, explain the development of dicot embryo.
+#### 5. With the help of a labeled diagram, discuss the structure of monocot and dicot embryos.